DennisNerush/AddAnyFile/README.md

 You can either click that button or use the keybord shortcut **Shift+F2**.

 ### Settings
-After you install the exytension you need to map your source code projects to their matching test projects.
+After you install the extension you need to map your source code projects to their matching test projects.
+The file is located at C:\Users\{yourname}\AppData\Roaming\VS-Test-Generator
     // settings.json
     {
     "SourceProjectName": {